 5. Nelson Lakes National Park

-The best place for a dreamy getaway, Nelson Lakes National Park is located in the South Island and is among the most picturesque national parks in New Zealand.
+The best place for a dreamy getaway, Nelson Lakes National Park is located on the South Island and is among the most picturesque national parks in New Zealand.
 The idyllic setting of this park makes it the ideal place for unwinding amidst the wilderness.
-The park houses two gorgeous clearwater alpine lakes Rotoroa and Rotoiti.
+The park houses two gorgeous clearwater alpine lakes, Rotoroa and Rotoiti.
 The lakes are surrounded by the breathtakingly beautiful Saint Arnaud and Mount Robert mountain ranges.
-The popular activities you can enjoy in this area are hiking up to viewpoints that offer stunning panoramic views of the valleys, camping in the wild and fishing in the pristine lakes.
+The popular activities that one can enjoy in this area are hiking up to viewpoints that offer stunning panoramic views of the valleys, camping in the wild and fishing in the pristine lakes.

 6. Paparoa National Park

-Located along the west coast of South Island of New Zealand is Paparoa National Park.
+Located along the west coast of the South Island of New Zealand is Paparoa National Park.
 This park encompasses the luxuriant diverse landforms of the region.
 The stunning geological formations of limestone make it one of the most attractive national parks in New Zealand.
-You can witness mesmerizing canyons, caves, ridges, blowholes, and New Zealand’s unique ‘pancake’ coastal rock formations in this park.
-You can also rent a kayak and paddle up the Pororari River.
-Horse trekking through the rainforest in Punakaiki Valley is also available up to Punakaiki Beach.
-You can also stroll through stalactite formations in limestone caves and watch glow worms or try rock climbing at the Bullock Creek.
+Visitors can witness mesmerizing canyons, caves, ridges, blowholes, and New Zealand’s unique ‘pancake’ coastal rock formations in this park.